Lionel Brough: Later years

 In the final phase of his career Brough was a regular member of Herbert Beerbohm Tree's company at Her Majesty's Theatre from 1894 until his death, becoming famous for his comedy roles in Shakespeare, including Sir Toby Belch in Twelfth Night, Touchstone in As You Like It, Trinculo in The Tempest, and the gardener in Richard II.
 In 1895 he played Alexander McAlister, The Laird of Cockpen, in Trilby.
 His last appearances were in 1909 as the grave-digger in Hamlet (described by The Observer as "ideal"), Moses in The School for Scandal, and the host of the Garter Inn in The Merry Wives of Windsor.

 Brough encouraged all his children to become actors.
 His elder daughter Mary Brough ("Polly") had a long and successful career.
-His elder son "'Bobbie" (Robert Sydney Brough, 1868–1911) was a popular leading man when he died of complications following a throat infection; he was married to Lizzie Webster, a granddaughter of Benjamin Nottingham Webster.Brough, Jean Webster (1952), p.
-105 Their only child, Jean Webster Brough (1900–1954), was the last theatrical member of the Brough dynasty.
+His elder son "'Bobbie" (Robert Sydney Brough, 1868–1911) was a popular leading man when he died of complications following a throat infection; he was married to Lizzie Webster, a granddaughter of Benjamin Nottingham Webster.
+Their only child, Jean Webster Brough (1900–1954), was the last theatrical member of the Brough dynasty.
 Lionel Brough's younger daughter "Daisy" (Margaret Brough, 1870–1901) died of peritonitis, and his younger son Percy Brough (1872–1904) toured with the Brough-Boucicault Comedy Company in Australia and New Zealand but died en route from England to China.

 Brough died at his home, Percy Villa, in South Lambeth at the age of 73 and was buried at West Norwood Cemetery.
 The Manchester Guardian said of him in its obituary, "His power of holding his audience and obtaining his effects by the simplest means, and with an expert knowledge of their value, made his work delightful. ...
 In private life, Mr Brough was universally popular with a fund of anecdote which often kept the members of the Eccentric and other clubs in roars of laughter till the early hours of the morning."